Are you an enthusiastic, motivated Social Care Practitioner looking to develop your skills, promote integration and independence?

 The team operates a duty desk which is covered by a member of staff on a daily basis.
 We also have a Social Worker on duty each day to offer support in any duty tasks that come into the team.
-You will be placed on a rota for this duty work alongside colleagues each month.
+You will be rota’d onto this duty work alongside colleagues each month.

 This role has been identified as public facing in accordance with Part 7 of the Immigration Act 2017; the requirement to fulfil all spoken aspects of the role with confidence in English applies.

 West Berkshire Council offer excellent employment benefits such as flexible working, access to a wide range of relevant training, local government pension scheme, family friendly policies, a range of local discounts and much more.
-You will also be entitled to a generous annual leave entitlement of 26 days per annum rising to a maximum of 34 days, depending on how long you’ve worked for us and the grade of your job.
+You will also be entitled to a generous annual leave entitlement of 27 days per annum rising to a maximum of 32 days.